nexpid/CloudSync/API_DOCS.md

 ### Data format

-The format of the data Cloud Sync saves.
+The format of the data Song Spotlight saves.
 Can be viewed [here](./src/lib/db/index.ts).

-### Compressed data format

-A custom base64 brotli compressed format of [the data](#data-format) that's used for storage.

 ## Routes